giraciopide/shellcheck-maven-plugin/README.md

     * you're bound to the embedded shellcheck version (currently 0.7.1)
 * `download` the binary will be downloaded at plugin execution time.
     * lets you target a specific shellcheck version different from the embedded one
-* `external` the path to a shellcheck binary should be provided.
+* `external` the path to a shellcheck binary needs to be provided.
     * you have all control
-    * requiring external tools makes the build less self-contained
+    * requiring external tools to be installed makes the build less self-contained

-For embedded and download resolution at plugin execution time, the "resolved" binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.
+For "embedded" and "download" resolutions, at plugin execution time, the resolved binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero